 Over a decade later, Norton entered a dominating period of racing in the Isle of Man TT, and the logo transformed to reflect its strong and resilient character on the tracks.
 The 1932 redesign had confidence and controlled strength; it communicated a serious and self-aware status in the racing industry, here to win and here to stay.

-1960 birthed the Norton 350 Navigator along with the first 650 twin, named the Manxman.
-Norton was succeeding, innovating and growing fast, so it’s no wonder the logo needed a refresh, especially with the anticipation of the iconic Atlas 750 that was soon to start production.
+1960 birthed the Norton 350 Navigator and the world’s first superbike, the Norton Atlas 650.
+Norton was succeeding, innovating and growing fast, so it’s no wonder the logo needed a refresh.
 The 1961 logo encapsulated the power and poise of Norton Motorcycles, with sharper, defined lines reminiscent of the original emblem.

 Fast forward to the 21st century after the first victory for a British bike in almost 30 years (Steve Hislop’s 1992 TT win), the Norton logo remained bold, with very little need to change.

 In 2010, the font of the logo changed and the style sharpened prior to a period of competitive racing.
 The registered trademark symbol in the top right corner was also added.